-Next, ask students to write down strategies for promoting mental wellbeing, one per piece of paper.
+Next, ask students to write down strategies for promoting mental well-being, one per piece of paper.
 Ask the class to share what they have, and then post on the board or flip chart, grouping similar responses together.

-Alternatively, these can be added to the "What is mental health?" poster (created during the optional activity in Section1) with headings titled "What can mental health challenges look and feel like?" and "Achieving mental wellness."
+Alternatively, these can be added to the "What is mental health?" poster (created during the optional activity in Section 1) with headings titled "What can mental health challenges look and feel like?" and "Achieving mental wellness."

-- 2. What other changes might you notice in a friend or family member who is struggling with a mental health challenge? - 3.
-Natasha did a number of positive things to keep herself feeling well when she was dealing with her depressed mood.
+- 3. Natasha did a number of positive things to keep herself feeling well when she was dealing with her depressed mood.
 What were some of these coping tools? - 4.
 What supports might Natasha need in order to stay away from negative influences (e.g. parties, certain friends, substances, etc.)?